 I composed this scene with specific things in mind.
 I wanted a classic shortline terminal look, a slightly curvy track plan, no lines parallel to the walls or layout edge, and a somewhat busy center funneling to the river crossing.
 I’ve mentioned Paul Larson’s Mineral Point (MR Dec’59) as an inspiration.
 The 3 parallel tracks crowded between buildings come from Morrisville, Vt on the St.J&LC.
 And, of course, the overall look is based largely on Peterborough, NH, the end of one of the B&M mogul branches.

 I know these grab shots look pretty ratty.
 I did at least move most of the tools and junk off the layout.
-But sometimes I need to stand around and do the vision thing to see in my mind’s eye just how it will all come out.
+Sometimes I need to stand around and do the vision thing to see in my mind’s eye just how it will all come out.